6peterlu/decodingthenarwhal/README.md

 12. Click that button and follow the instructions on the next page to submit the pull request.

 ## That sounds really hard.
-I'll make a better way to submit articles, I promise.
+One day, I'll make a better way to submit articles, I promise.
+For now, you can also just email me at peter@decodingthenarwhal.com and I can help put it up!

 ## Why is it called a pull request if it's pushing code?
 I don't know.